resellerinterface/plesk-dns-client/DESCRIPTION.md

 - TLSA
 - TXT

+### Hints
+- invalid ttls are set to default values
-### separate zones for subdomains are not supported
+- separate zones for subdomains are not supported